elierotenberg/react-prepare/README.md

 #### Example with `react-redux`

-Lets assume you have defined an async action creator `fetchTodoItems(userName)` which performs HTTP request to your server to retrieve the todo items for a given user and stores the result in your redux state.
+Let's assume you have defined an async action creator `fetchTodoItems(userName)` which performs HTTP request to your server to retrieve the todo items for a given user and stores the result in your redux state.

 Your `TodoList` component definition would look like this: